D.I.C.E. Award for Racing Game of the Year

 The D.I.C.E.
-Award for Racing Game of the Year is an award presented annually by the Academy of Interactive Arts & Sciences during the academy's annual D.I.C.E.
+Award for Racing Game of the Year is an award presented annually by the Academy of Interactive Arts & Sciences during the D.I.C.E.
 Awards.
 This recognizes "titles that allow the user to participate in a contest in which the objective is to convey an object through a course of virtual physical progress as quickly as possible.
 Racing games may involve competition against other user-controlled competitors or against system controlled competitors.
-Racing games must simulate vehicular motion."
-It was originally presented as Console Racing Game of the Year, with its first winner being Diddy Kong Racing which was developed by Rare and published by Nintendo.
-It was simplified to Racing Game of the Year in 2005.
+Racing games must simulate vehicular motion".
+All active creative/technical, business, and affiliate members of the Academy are qualified to vote for this category.
+It was originally presented as Console Racing Game of the Year, with its first winner being Diddy Kong Racing, developed and published by Rare.

-The award's most recent winner is Gran Turismo 7 developed by Polyphony Digital and was published by Sony Interactive Entertainment.
+The award's most recent winner is F1 24, developed by Codemasters and published by Electronic Arts.